jb-alvarado/mailpeter/README.md

 password = "super-secure-mail-password"
 starttls = true
-alias = ""                                  # Send to an alias, useful for system mail if the recipient is root, for example.
+alias = ""                                  # Send to an alias, useful for system mail if the recipient is root, for example. block_words = [
+    "https?://",
+    "selling",
+    "holiday",
+]                                          # Block mails with these words in the subject or mail body, regex is supported.

 [[mail.recipients]]
 direction = "contact"